History of RMC

 - Prescott Commons was listed on the National Register of Historic Places on April 30, 1982.

-- Completed in time for the 2004-2005 school year, Rimview Hall is the newest residence hall facility on campus.
+- Completed in 2004, Rimview Hall is the newest residence hall facility on campus.

 - Containing 50 four-person suites, it houses mostly sophomores, juniors, and seniors.